Grains & Grit: Organic Grain Farmers Tom & Mary Klein

 Tom and Mary exhibit a rootedness that is rare these days, both in theory and practice.
 They believe “organic farming is a cause.”
 Tom’s grandfather bought the farm in 1926, and Tom grew up there and started growing organically in 1996.
 Met with much speculation and mockery by other farmers in his community for going certified organic, Tom persevered.
 By day, he was an industrial arts teacher.
 By morning and night, a farmer through and through.
 Mary worked as a teacher as well while tending to the family, cooking, preserving and farming.

-Today, Tom and Mary have three sons, all engineers, and grow landrace (heirloom) crops, including Wapsie Valley corn, Red Fife wheat and Einkorn wheat for Athens-based Shagbark Seed & Mill, along with spelt and sweet clover.
-Without these well-tended and well-loved grains, Shagbark would not have the certified organic crops needed to produce their well-known corn chips and tortillas, corn meal and so much more.
+Today, Tom and Mary have three sons, all engineers, and grow landrace (heirloom) crops, including Wapsie Valley corn for Athens-based Shagbark Seed & Mill and their corn meal, polenta and grits.
+Tom and Mary also grow Red Fife wheat, Einkorn wheat, spelt and sweet clover.
+Without these well-tended and well-loved grains, Shagbark would not have the certified organic crops needed to produce their well-known Ohio-grown products.

 As you visit with Tom and Mary here within these pages, we hope you get a sense of just how determined and vibrant these grains they grow really are, and, by extension, how vibrant and determined Tom and Mary have become in stewarding a better environment by way of grain for the next generation.